This privacy notice explains how Harlow District Council (as a data controller) collects, uses and protects personal

 - with your explicit consent (Articles 6(1)(a) and 9(2)(a) GDPR)

 Where the purpose for processing your personal data has changed, we will inform you of this.

 In certain circumstances, you will be able to withdraw your consent to processing.
 Please contact our Data Protection Officer (contact details below), who will explain if your consent cannot be withdrawn.

 Sharing your personal data

 Depending on the purpose for which we originally obtained your personal data and the use to which it is to be put, it may be shared with other organisations.
-For example, personal data may be shared, where necessary, with other organisations that provide services on our behalf such as contractors carrying out repairs to council houses.
+For example, personal data may be shared, where necessary, with other organisations that provide services on our behalf such as contractors carrying out repairs to council houses or engaging the community in statutory consultation processes.
 In such cases, the personal data provided is only the minimum necessary to enable them to provide services to you.

 In most cases we will not disclose your personal data without your consent, however there are circumstances when your consent is not required such as the legal bases 1 to 4 above.

 Where we require your consent to share or disclose your personal data, we will contact you to obtain your consent.

 You can read more information on how we share your personal data and use it for data matching exercises